YakhiniGroup/crispector/README.md

 # Usage

 CRISPECTOR is designed to run on two comparative NGS experiments - Treatment and Mock (control).
 CRISPECTOR has two running modes:
-- **Multiplex-PCR input** (default mode) - CRISPECTOR assigns reads from the FASTQ filter to target amplicons, as a pre-processing step.
+- **Multiplex-PCR input** (default mode) - CRISPECTOR assigns reads from the FASTQ files to target amplicons, as a pre-processing step.
 - **Singleplex-PCR input** - In this mode, the input can be multiple singleplex-PCR for loci of the same experiment.
 Note, in this mode, CRISPECTOR won't detect translocations (translocation reads are only amplified in a multiplex-PCR reaction).
 Also, do not mix singleplex FASTQ files from different experiments.
 CRISPECTOR evaluates NHEJ editing activity with respect to the experiment background noise.
 Thus, mixing experiments will cause wrong background noise estimation.

 ## Multiplex-PCR input